Xerips/ArchLinux/Defence!/Wazuh-SIEM/readme.md

 - I've decided to go with one large partition because I'm not exactly sure how much space is going to be used up in /var, /opt, /home, etc.
 - This option lets us run, configure, and install anything we need on our ubuntu server without having to worry about running out of space in a partition we underestimate.

-3. Skip for now on Upgrade to Ubuntu Pro.
+3. "Skip for now" on Upgrade to Ubuntu Pro.
 4. (X) Install OpenSSH server
 5. You can look through the "Featured Server Snaps" to see if anything looks interesting, we are just using wazuh on the server, so we shouldn't need any of these options.
 6. If you get errors after selecting "Reboot now," just ctrl+c and it should be able to reboot (it will unmount the installation media).